 In order to extrapolate to the whole building we bin PCs in three classes - laptops, low-end desktops, and high-end desktops.
-Low-end PCs are those with average power of 80 watts or less and include machines such a Mac Minis, Shuttle PCs, Dell Optiplex.
+Lowend PCs are those with average power of 80 W or less and include machines such a Mac Minis, Shuttle PCs, Dell Optiplex.
 Full-size desktops like the Dell Precision are considered high-end machines.